-Lineage requires the Data Management Add-on.
-Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Online and Tableau Server.
-When Tableau Catalogue is enabled in your environment, you have access to lineage for your data sources, metrics, flows, databases and tables.
-For more information about Tableau Catalogue, see ‘About Tableau Catalogue’ in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+Lineage requires Data Management.
+Starting in 2019.3, Tableau Catalogue is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
+When Tableau Catalogue is enabled in your environment, you have access to lineage information for your content.
+For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.

 How you navigate to the Lineage pane depends on what kind of asset you're working with.

-To see the lineage for Tableau content, such as data sources or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.
+To see the lineage for Tableau content such as workbooks, data sources, virtual connections, lenses or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.

 Lineage shows dependencies in relationship to the lineage anchor, which is the asset selected.
-A lineage anchor can be a database, table, workbook, published data source or a flow.
-(In the first example, the anchor is the Sample – Superstore data source and in the second example, it's the TestResult table).
+A lineage anchor can be a database, table, workbook, published data source, virtual connection, virtual connection table, lens, metric or flow.
+(In the first example, the anchor is the Batters data source and in the second example, it's the Batters table).
 All the assets below the anchor depend, either directly or indirectly, on the anchor and are called outputs or downstream assets.
 The assets above the anchor are the assets the anchor is either directly or indirectly dependent on and are called inputs or upstream assets.